kepikoi/supertape-issue-430/readme.md

-This repository demonstrates an issue with [supertest](https://github.com/visionmedia/supertest/) where it fails to quit express server despite calling .end()
+This repository demonstrates an issue with [supertest](https://github.com/visionmedia/supertest/) where it fails to quit the express server despite calling .end()

-##Reproduce
+## Reproduce
 ```
  npm install
  npm run test